MraDmr0/qqEvolC/README.md

 This will produce the executable "main" that than can be used as:

-$ ./main input > output.
+$ ./main.exe input.json > output.

 !
-Note on Ver.
-1.0: currently, the Makefile only supports the GNU (g++) compiler.
+Note: currently, the Makefile only supports the GNU (g++) compiler.
 Different compilers can be easily integrated in the existing Makefile.

 ## Input description
 The input parameters can be specified in a JSON file.
 You need to specify a set of mandatory data needed to charaterize the basic system that you want to simulate, while the need for optional parameters depend on the choiche of the envelope function.